N26 Review: The Best Bank Account For International Travellers? (Updated 2020)

 Most banks charge a 2% or 3% fee (some charge even more) for any card payments that you make in a foreign currency, so you can imagine just how much money that’s costing you over the course of a single year.

-Another great benefit of N26 for travellers, is that you will get at least five charge-free (Euro) ATM withdrawals throughout the Eurozone each month with your N26 card.
+Another great benefit of N26 Standard for travellers, is that you can get 5 fee-free (Euro) ATM withdrawals within the Eurozone each month.
+If you are not using N26 as your main bank account, then you still get 3 free withdrawals each month.

 For any withdrawals after that, the charge is €2 per withdrawal, in accordance with the N26 fair use policy.

-For N26 customers from Austria and Italy it’s even better; they get unlimited charge-free Euro withdrawals every month.
+For N26 customers from Austria and Italy it’s even better; they get unlimited fee-free Euro withdrawals every month.

-If you’re travelling outside the Eurozone there’s normally a 1.7% fee for ATM withdrawals in a foreign currency, which beats pretty much all the other banks we know.
+If you’re travelling outside the Eurozone there’s normally a 1.7% fee for ATM withdrawals in a foreign currency, which beats the majority of the high-street banks out there.

-This benefit alone could save you hundreds of dollars annually if you spend a lot of time travelling in countries where cash is king and you’re forced to make a lot of cash withdrawals.
+This benefit alone could save you hundreds of dollars annually if you spend a lot of time travelling in countries where cash is king and you’re forced to make a lot of cash withdrawals from ATMs.

-TransferWise is directly integrated into the N26 app for a seamless experience transferring money into 19 foreign currencies.
+TransferWise is directly integrated into the N26 app for personal account holders (this feature is not yet available for N26 Business users) for a seamless experience transferring money to more than 36 foreign currencies.

 Customers from Germany, Austria and the Netherlands can also get a free optional NFC-enabled Maestro card and this is true regardless of which N26 product you’ve chosen.